jhp/church-cat/README.md

     tip: (n) => console.log("example tree is a tip") });

-// you declare a catamorphism by passing in a top-level ADT, and an object literal with reduction functions. let heightOf = cata(exampleTree, {
+// you declare a catamorphism by passing in an object literal with reduction functions. let heightOf = cata({
     branch: (l,r) => 1 + Math.max(l, r),
     tip: (n) => 1
 });